-The first step in the process is a traffic study, which will show the average speed of vehicles using a street.
+The first step in the process is residents talking with their neighbors to engage neighborhood support for possible installation of speed humps.
+The second step would be a traffic study, which will show the average speed of vehicles using a street.
 To request a study, residents should print out, complete, and return the attached "Speed Hump Study Request" form(PDF) and obtain signatures representing ten households on the street.
 A separate form should be completed for each street where humps are to be considered.
 Signing this form does not commit residents to support speed humps, nor does it commit them to provide funding in the future.

 Speed Hump Process

-4. If the street is eligible for speed humps, staff conducts a traffic study to document the number of vehicles and the speed of traffic using the street.
+- If the street is eligible for speed humps, staff conducts a traffic study to document the speed of traffic.

-6. If residents wish to pursue speed humps, they notify City staff.
-Residents and staff work together to determine appropriate locations for speed humps, and staff prepares petitions showing the proposed locations.
-Staff also provides residents with the "affected area" for petitioning purposes.
+- If residents wish to pursue speed humps, they notify city staff.
+Residents and staff work together to determine appropriate locations for speed humps, and staff prepares a verbal map showing the proposed locations.
+Staff may perform a drainage review as needed to assess the potential for flooding.

-7. Residents circulate petitions and document at least 70 percent support from the affected area and 100 percent support from residences within 100 feet of any proposed speed hump.
+- City staff will prepare a petition and provide it to the residents to circulate.
+Residents must document at least 70 percent support from the affected area and 100 percent support from residences within 100 feet of any proposed speed hump.

-8. Residents submit signed petitions back to the City along with the appropriate speed hump fee.
+- Residents submit signed petitions back to the city along with the appropriate speed hump fee.

-10. If consensus building is adequate, staff notifies its Contractor to install the humps as shown on the petitions.
-After installation, staff will sign and stripe the humps according to City standards.
+- If consensus building is adequate, staff notifies its contractor to install the humps as shown on the petitions.
+After installation, staff will sign and stripe the humps according to city standards.

-11. If, during petitioning, residents wish to change the location of one or more speed humps, or add speed humps to the proposal, they must notify City staff.
+- If, during petitioning, residents wish to change the location of one or more speed humps, or add speed humps to the proposal, they must notify city staff.
 Staff will prepare new petitions showing the new proposal, and residents must discard all previous petitions, signed or unsigned.

-12. Residents may circulate petitions and obtain signatures for up to 6 months from the distribution of the petitions.
-Any petitions older than 6 months that are submitted to the City will be rejected.
+- Residents may circulate petitions and obtain signatures for up to 6 months from the distribution of the petitions.
+Any petitions older than 6 months that are submitted to the city will be rejected.

-13. If, at a future time, residents want to remove one or more speed humps, they must submit a petition with at least 51% approval of the original affected area.
+- If, at a future time, residents want to remove one or more installed speed humps, they must submit a petition with at least 51% approval of the original affected area.
 If approved, residents must pay to remove the humps.

 Spanish - Esta información también se dispone en español.